Introduction to Computer Science

 Programming Concepts and Applications

 This course introduces fundamental computer programming concepts using a high-level language and a modern development environment.
 Programming skills include sequential, selection, and repetition control structures, functions, input and output, primitive data types, basic data structures including arrays and pointers, objects, and classes.
 Software engineering skills include problem solving, program design, and debugging practices.
-The goal of this course is to open students’ mind to computational thinking, to educate them to leverage programs as tools in their own field of study, and to empower them with a fundamental knowledge of programming.
+The goal of this course is to advance students’ computational thinking, educate them to use programs as tools in their own field of study, and to provide them with fundamental knowledge of programming strategies.

 Introduction to Artificial Intelligence Concepts